 You can choose a specialist animal health or veterinary science degree, or choose to undertake animal health or veterinary science related program, major, minor, or electives within one of our other degrees.

 Most of these majors are also available as minors.

 Studying animal health and veterinary science will give you an all-inclusive appreciation of the multidisciplinary sciences involved in the veterinary and allied animal science industries, including companion animals and wildlife.

 Your animal health and veterinary science studies will be in the One Health framework, ensuring you understand the linkages between veterinary health, human medicine and the environment at local, national and global levels.

+We are ranked first in Australia and 9th in the world for veterinary sciences by the QS World University Rankings by Subject 2019.
 Our courses in animal health and veterinary science include hands-on laboratory, field, industry or clinical experience that’s relevant to your area of study.

-You may also have the chance to access our University Veterinary Teaching Hospitals in Camperdown and Camden; Taronga Zoo staff, facilities and animals; and do work placements with industry partners.
+You may also have the chance to access our University Veterinary Teaching Hospitals in Camperdown and Camden, Taronga Zoo staff, facilities and animals, and do work placements with industry partners.

 Our graduates can be found in many settings and roles, including: